-The RCA Italiana Orchestra was an Italian studio orchestra formed by the American music label RCA Victor during the early 1960s.
-The orchestra was formed as a replacement for the RCA Victor Symphony Orchestra when RCA moved most of its classical recording sessions to Europe for economic reasons.
-The orchestra was largely made up of players in the Rome Opera orchestra and only met during the opera's off-season.
-This arrangement enabled RCA to have an orchestra available for recordings without the expense of maintaining a full-time ensemble.
+The RCA Italiana Orchestra was an Italian studio orchestra formed by the American record label RCA Victor during the early 1960s.
+The orchestra was formed as a replacement for the RCA Victor Symphony Orchestra when RCA moved most of its Red Seal recording sessions to Europe for economic reasons.
+The orchestra was largely made up of players in the Rome Opera House orchestra and was available to RCA Victor only during the opera's off-season.
+This arrangement enabled RCA Victor to have an orchestra available for recordings without the expense of maintaining a full-time ensemble.
 A number of the orchestra's recordings received Grammy Awards.